scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 Limitations and Future Work
 ---------------------------

-Theano does not make significant efforts to optimize the compilation process itself.
-Theano can take up to a few seconds to construct a Theano function (especially when it must compile freshly-generated C code), even when a naïve implementation of the function's expression would require only a fraction of a second.
-So Theano takes time when creating Theano functions, which is not the case for libraries such as NumPy and SciPy whose functions have already been compiled.
-Theano is therefore suited to applications where a function will be called enough times that the time spent on the initial compilation is negligible.
+While most of the development effort went into making Theano produce fast code, not as much went into optimizing the compilation process itself.
+Therefore compiling a symbolic graph can take up to a few seconds (especially when it must compile freshly-generated C code).
+This is not the case for libraries such as NumPy and SciPy whose functions have already been compile.
+Theano is therefore suited to applications where a function will be called enough times that the compilation overhead is negligible.
-Theano has been tested primarily with graphs from 10-1000 nodes, which is sufficient for many algorithms.
+Unoptimal compilation can have other repercursions.
+For example we have only used the library with graphs of ten to thousands of nodes, which is sufficient for many algorithms.
 The time spent on applying graph transformations tends to grow super-linearly with the size of the expression graph.
 Beyond a few thousand nodes, Theano's optimization algorithm can be impractically slow, unless you disable some of the more expensive optimizations, or compile pieces of the graph separately.

 A Theano function call also requires more overhead (on the order of microseconds) than a native Python function call.
 For this reason, Theano is suited to applications where functions correspond to expressions that are not too small (see `Figure 5`_).

-The set of Types and Ops that Theano provides continues to grow, but it does not cover all the functionality of NumPy and covers only a few features of SciPy.
+The set of types and operations that Theano provides continues to grow, but it does not cover all the functionality of NumPy and covers only a few features of SciPy.
-Wrapping functions from these and other libraries is often straightforward, but implementing related graph transformations and implementing Ops for gradients can be more difficult.
+Wrapping functions from these and other libraries is often straightforward, but implementing related graph transformations for optimize expression containing the operations, or implementing their gradients can be more difficult.

 We expect to improve support for advanced indexing and linear algebra in the coming months.
-Documentation online describes how to add new Ops, Types, and transformations.
+Documentation online describes how to add new operations, new type or new graph transformations.

-Theano's graph transformations give good results for expressions related to machine learning with neural networks, but they are not as well tested outside that domain.
+Also the library has been tuned towards expressions related to machine learning with neural netowrks, and it was not as well tested outside thist domain.
 Theano is not a powerful computer algebra system, and it is an important area of future work to improve its ability to recognize numerical instability in complicated elementwise expression graphs.